Are you thinking of living in Southend on Sea?

 The biggest higher education institution is South Essex College.

-Located in a newly constructed building in the centre of town, the college provides education for students aged 16 to 18.
+Located in a recently completed building in the centre of town, the college provides education for students aged 16 to 18.

 Southend’s chief higher education provider is the University of Essex.

 Whilst the university has campuses across the county, there is also a campus in the town centre, which is extremely convenient for local students.

 If you are thinking of living in Southend on Sea, it is a good idea to check out all of the local schools for yourself.